Endoscopic Full Thickness Resection

 Endoscopic full thickness resection, or EFTR, is a minimally invasive procedure to remove (resect) benign or cancerous tumors from the gastrointestinal tract using an endoscope, a flexible, tube-like instrument.

 “Full thickness” refers to how much of the gastrointestinal wall is removed.
 With other procedures, only the superficial layers (mucosa and submucosa) might be removed, while the EFTR procedure aims to remove deeper tissues to ensure complete tumor removal.

 EFTR is typically an outpatient procedure.
 Many patients can go home the next day.
 Specially trained gastroenterologists (physicians who treat the GI tract) perform EFTR.
 Patients who undergo EFTR may have a shorter treatment time and faster recovery than those who have more invasive surgery.

 EFTR is very effective for removing tumors located deep in the GI wall.
-Because of the location of these growths, other procedures could cause complications, such as tearing or perforation of tissue.
-It is more effective than endoscopic mucosal resection or endoscopic submucosal dissection for safely removing tumors in the shallow layers of the GI wall that adhere to the muscle layer.
+Because of the location of these growths, other procedures raise the risk of complications, such as tearing or perforation of tissue.

 In addition to deep tumors, physicians may use EFTR for: